Chicago Clean Energy Workforce Week

 We created the following to address this problem:

 From April 6–10, 2026, Chicago will host a week-long series of events connecting job-seekers, employers, and industry leaders in the growing clean energy sector.
-The week features an Agency Day (April 7) with public agencies and programs, Employer Day (April 8) highlighting hiring needs and opportunities, and a Talent Focus & Job Fair (April 9) to connect participants directly with open positions, training pathways, and career resources.
+The week features an Agency Day (April 7) with public agencies and programs, and Employer Day (April 8), highlighting hiring needs and opportunities.
 This collaborative effort brings together community organizations, workforce programs, and clean energy employers to grow local talent and build a diverse, skilled workforce for Chicago’s clean energy future.

 Any questions/inquiries can be directed to chicagocleanenergyworkforceweek@thecarbonleague.org